Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 What Should I Know Before Taking Sumatriptan?

-• Do not use it too frequently, as overuse can lead to more frequent or rebound headaches.
+• Do not use it too frequently, as overuse can lead to more frequent rebound headaches.
 Speak to your doctor if this happens.

 Medication Interactions